rizkicahya/Bank_Marketing/README.md

 # Introduction

-Pada tahun 2008 hingga 2012* negara - negara di Eropa termasuk Portugal sedang mengalami Resesi Hebat sehingga negara-negara tersebut menghadapi banyak tantangan ekonomi. hal ini membuat Bank di Portugal berusaha mengamankan cash flow-nya dengan fokus pada strategi yang lebih terarah dan efisien dalam memilih target nasabah yang memiliki potensi terbesar. hal ini membuat Bank Metaverse berusaha mengamankan cash flow-nya dengan fokus pada strategi yang lebih terarah dan efisien dalam memilih target nasabah yang memiliki potensi terbesar.
+From 2008 to 2012, European countries, including Portugal, were experiencing a severe recession, which presented significant economic challenges.
+As a result, banks in Portugal were striving to secure their cash flow by focusing on more targeted and efficient strategies to select customers with the greatest potential.
+This led Portugal Bank to focus on a strategic approach to ensure cash flow stability by targeting customers with the highest potential.

 ## What to do

-Membangun model Machine Learning yang dapat memprediksi nasabah yang potensial untuk menerima campaign.
+Build a Machine Learning model that can predict potential customers for receiving campaigns.

 ## Goal

-The Model can predict which customers that are going to open deposit account.
+The model can predict which customers are going to open a deposit account.

 ## Value